MaraRinn/WOLF-Tutorial/wiki_page.md

 The idea with WOLF is to provide the same industrial capability as MKS without the part count, without the lag, and without endless futzing around with manufacturing lines to get everything working the way you expect it to (including, for example, having to visit each industry site every few days to "catch up" with production that was supposed to happen in the meantime).

-WOLF is intended as an enhancement to MKS industry — even if you haven't reached the limits of part count for your save game, WOLF can still be handy for you with resource transfers between biomes on the same planet, between surface and orbit, and between worlds.
+WOLF is intended as an enhancement to MKS industry — even if you haven't got enough parts in your infrastructure to invoke the Kraken, WOLF can still be handy for you by providing part-free and attention-free resource production and transfers between biomes on the same planet, between surface and orbit, and between worlds.

 ## The Plan